microbial-pangenomes-lab/panfeed/CONTRIBUTING.md

 ## 5) Upload on bioconda

+**NOTE:** it might be that bioconda will automatically create a pull request when `panfeed` is updated on pypi.
+So please wait up to a day before opening a pull request manually.

 This step requires that the upload on pypi was successful, as it relies on the new release to be present there.
 It also assumes you have a fork of the huge [`bioconda-recipes`](https://github.com/bioconda/bioconda-recipes/) repository and at least ~8GB